PaulDMooney/angular-config-blog/blog2.md

 In general you probably won't use the `Environment.ts` files much unless there are different modes your application needs to be built in.
 If you find yourself writing `Environment.staging.ts` or `Environment.qa.ts` files, you're doing it wrong.

 So how do you configure this 'debounce' time in the app?
 With Environment Variables!
-How do we use environment variables in an app that runs in the browser?
+How do we use environment variables in an app that mostly runs in the browser?
 Serve them via bankend API.

-There's multiple ways to do this.
+There are multiple ways to do this.
 We'll take the approach that we're using a purpose built "Config" REST endpoint just for this Angular app.

 ### Sending environment variables during Development